afpineda/OpenSourceSimWheelESP32/doc/hardware/subsystems/CustomizeHowto_en.md

    You must also assign a unique "input number" to each input, **in the range from 0 to 63**.
    Each input number corresponds to a certain position in a pin header in your hardware design.
    Some input numbers have a certain meaning in the hosting PC.
-   You are **not** allowed to assign the same input number to two different inputs.
    If you fail to provide valid input numbers, the firmware will not boot up.

 3. Map certain input numbers to specific functions, as explained below.
 Edit the body of `simWheelSetup()` and place the required calls at the end of it.